dhrubo55/personal-blog/content/posts/day-49-zip-and-unzip-file-using-java-filesystem-api.md

 relative = false

 +++
-In previous post we have explored and wrote a utility class
+In previous post we have explored and wrote a utility class for zipping and unzipping files and folders using java Zip api.
+Now we will see another api provided by java named `FileSystem` under `java.nio.file`.